SuperOfficeDocs/superoffice-docs/docs/en/sale/howto/crmscript/create.md

 ## Find company ID from ticket ID

-You might be picking up leads such as up-sells to existing customers from service tickets.
+You might be picking up leads such as up-sells to existing customers from Service tickets.
 Here's how to get the contact ID from the [ticket][1]:

 ```crmscript
 Integer ticketId = 123;